---

 #| label: fig-forest

-#| fig-alt: "Point estimates with error bars for the slope from four estimators and a facet for the intercept, showing the naive slope high and the integrated slope on the truth."
+#| fig-alt: "Point estimates with error bars for the slope from four estimators against a dashed line at the true value, showing the naive presence-only slope high and the integrated slope on the truth."

 est <- data.frame(